Wat Pho At Night

 The weather had been poor (it was still raining), so this may have contributed to us being alone here, sometimes it helps to be British and not afraid of the of a downpour.

 I’ve had this feeling a few times whilst travelling – sitting watching a lion kill at night, wandering over the last crest of a hill towards Machu Picchu, paragliding over the Alps – but it’s surreal, my spirit seeming to be lifted out of my body and watching me from above.
 It’s looking down and urging me to drink it all in.
-Twenty minutes of experience that will create a lifetime of stories.

-Other than the sounds of monks chanting and the odd stray cat there was nothing at all to disturb us (not that either of these really did!).
+Other than the sounds of monks chanting, and the odd stray cat there was nothing at all to disturb us (not that either of these really did!).

-When it’s not full of tourists, your truly appreciate how vast this space is.
+When it’s not full of tourists, you truly appreciate how vast this space is.
 80,000 square metres of ornately decorated chedis, gold leafed temples, and one of the largest collections of Buddha images in the world (over 1,000).

 At one point I lost Becca completely!

-When I found her she was recording a video to share with our family.
-It’s only when I watched it back I appreciated just how lucky we are.
+When I found her, she was recording a video to share with our family.
+It’s only when I watched it back, I appreciated just how lucky we are.
 I have uploaded it to YouTube and put it into the post below if you’re interested in a watch.

 There are a couple of things to note before you head in.